The moduli space of stable quotients: Introduction

 genus 1 invariants can be defined naturally as an Euler characteristic of a rank $(n+1)d$ vector bundle on $\overline{Q}_1(\proj^{n},d)$.
 The relationship to the Gromov-Witten invariants of $X_{n+1}$ is not yet clear, but there will likely be a transformation.

 The paper ends with several questions about the behavior of stable quotients.
 Certainly, our main results carry over to the hyperquot schemes associated to $\mathbf{SL}_n$-flag varieties.
 Other variants are discussed in Section \ref{vart}.
-The toric case has been recently treated in \cite{tor}.
+The toric case has been addressed in \cite{tor}.